 @osazuwa don’t journos feel excited? despite challenges to biz model, its never been easier to gather, create, share, and have impact

 Not able to even get a part-time job answering the phones on Friday and Saturday nights in the sports dept. of a small daily, I found a gig writing high school sports summaries for a weekly newspaper out somewhere in cow country.
 To pay the rent, I also found a job waiting tables and helped a friend remodel a house for his mom.
 Glamorous, huh?
+Next step is to remodel my Orange County home with the help of professionals such as Aardvark Electric electrical wiring in Atlanta, GA.

 That was in 1991, another recession and pre-internet, when there was no way to get published unless you worked for someone with a printing press.
 Now, of course, you don’t have to wait until someone hires you to start publishing digitally.
 You can take control of your own destiny and start learning the digital world (see @copress, @alanataylor, @digidave, etc.) so you have skills and experience to land the gig you want when the job market turns around.
 (Five years after I got out of school grads were getting signing bonuses!)